15 Positive Life Events That Can Surprisingly Lead to Depression

 8. Graduating from school or university

-9. Going on a long-awaited holiday or vacation
+9. Going on a long-awaited holiday or holiday

-Holidays are meant to be relaxing and enjoyable, but they can also disrupt our routines and create a sense of letdown when they end.
-The contrast between the carefree holiday life and the return to everyday responsibilities can trigger feelings of sadness and nostalgia.
+Holidays are meant to be relaxing, but they can also disrupt our routines and create a sense of letdown when they end.
+You spend months looking forward to it, and when the reality doesn’t quite match the perfect Instagram version, it’s a bit of a blow.
+The contrast between the carefree holiday life and the return to everyday responsibilities can trigger a massive slump.
+It’s the “back to school” feeling, but for adults, and it can stay with you for weeks.

 10. Experiencing a major physical transformation, such as weight loss or cosmetic surgery